-I am a PhD student working in the EU funded PROPAGATE project; a collaboration between the Amsterdam based software development company Scientific Computing & Modelling, the Jacobs University, and the Free University of Amsterdam.
-So far this in practice mostly means working as a software developer at SCM, where I am currently implementing time-dependent density functional based tight binding into the ADF molecular modeling suite.
+I am a PhD student working in the European Union funded PROPAGATE project; a collaboration between the Amsterdam based software development company Scientific Computing & Modelling, the Jacobs University, and the Free University of Amsterdam.
+So far, this means working as a software developer at SCM, where I am currently implementing time-dependent density functional based tight binding into the ADF molecular modeling suite.

 Before that I was a master student in the condensed matter group of Prof. Valentí at the University of Frankfurt's Institute for Theoretical Physics, where I mostly worked with computational methods in condensed matter theory and statistical mechanics, especially Monte Carlo methods.